JohnMayes/100-days-of-code/log.md

 **Thoughts** I decided to take a break from FreeCodeCamp and spend Saturday reviewing from another source what I have learned.
 Perhaps I will make doing so a weekly habit.

+### Day 5: Feb.
+26, Monday

+**Today's Progress**: More FreeCodeCamp.
+Began learning Bootstrap.

+**Thoughts** Bootstratp seems pretty useful.
+At this rate I may be able to start my basic front end development projects by friday.

 <!--
 # 100 Days Of Code - Log